-Jo is driving the van today and helping with breakfast since Pam and he hd cooming duty last night.
-Here he is at ‘o datk thirty, an by headlamp, ’ sliceing straberries for us to put on our oat meal.
+Joe is driving the van today and helping with breakfast since Pam and he had cooking duty last night.
+Here he is at ‘0 dark thirty’, by headlamp, ’ slicing strawberries for us to put on our oat meal.
 Such service!!!

 These folks were set up right outside of the bathroom.
 A tent inside a tent.
 Must not like bugs, although at this time of year there a virtually none!!!

-Soon we were on the road and although the scale of this photo does not do a good job of representing the 300 foot headwall of timber in front of us as we exited the campground, we all thought how are we going to get over that.
+Soon we were on the road and although the scale of this photo does not do a good job of representing the 300 foot headwall of timber in front of us as we exited the campground, we all wondered how we were going to get over it.
 But we did!!!!

 Once again, Oregon DOT looking out for us!!!